PhantomOffKanagawa/MealGen/README.md

-# NutriPlan - Smart Meal Planning Application
+# MealGen - Smart Meal Planning Application

 A comprehensive meal planning and nutrition tracking application built with Next.js, GraphQL, Apollo Server, and MongoDB.

 ## Project Overview

-NutriPlan helps users plan meals, track nutrition, and manage food costs effectively.
+MealGen helps users plan meals, track nutrition, and manage food costs effectively.
 The application allows users to:

 - Create and manage ingredients with nutritional information and costs
 - Build meals by combining ingredients with automatic nutrition calculation